 The terms and conditions of an employee's contract come from various sources.
-First, some terms are expressly agreed by the parties or ally or in writing.
+First, some terms are expressly agreed by the parties orally or in writing.
 Second, there are terms implied into the contract by law, from facts or custom and practice.

-12.8 SUPERANNUATION
+12.8 Superannuation

-The Commonwealth superannuation guarantee legislation currently requires employers to pay a percentage of their employee's ordinary time earnings (currently 9.5%) to an approved superannuation fund which is independently administered and generally unrelated to the employer.
-The rate of superannuation contributions increases to 10% on 1 July 2021, then by 0.5% on 1 July of each year until it reaches 12% in 2025.
+The Commonwealth superannuation guarantee legislation currently requires employers to pay a percentage of their employee's ordinary time earnings (currently 11.5%) to an approved superannuation fund which is independently administered and generally unrelated to the employer.
+The rate of superannuation contributions increases to 12% on 1 July 2025.